• Our Services

 • Previous suicide attempts.

-• Statements about hopelessness, worthlessness, helplessness.
+• Statements about hopelessness, worthlessness, and helplessness.

 • Inability to concentrate or trouble remembering.